-Foodborne pathogens are a serious topic for the food industry, with Campylobacter jejuni topping the list of over 280,000 reported cases of infection in the UK alone last year.
-However with recent scientific advancements in rapid, high throughput DNA sequencing, this has revolutionised the study of biology as these technologies are capable of rapidly producing draft-quality genome sequences of the bacteria responsible for important foodborne diseases (including examples like Salmonella enterica, Listeria monocytogenes and Campylobacter jejuni).
+Foodborne pathogens are a serious topic for the food industry, with Campylobacter jejuni topping the list with around 280,000 cases of infection annually in the UK alone.
+However with recent scientific advancements in rapid, high throughput DNA sequencing, revolutionising the study of biology it is now possible to rapidly produce draft-quality genome sequences of the bacteria responsible for important foodborne diseases (including examples like Salmonella enterica, Listeria monocytogenes and Campylobacter jejuni).

 Next Generation Sequencing (NGS) technologies have a range of applications, including the sequencing of microbial genomes and culture-free identification of microbial communities.
-The implications of this for the food industry range from source tracking of bacterial contaminants have now become a reality with our new traceback service - OriGen
+The implications of this for the food industry include improved source tracking of bacterial contaminants which has now become a reality with our new traceback service - OriGen

 This pioneering technology can deliver invaluable information for a food business trying to deal with a long term contamination problem and or a recent outbreak.
 OriGen can aid in these investigations to avoid those costly recalls, reducing waste and saving money.

 If you have questions about foodborne pathogen detection, product recall, or the regulatory environment; sometimes it requires another experienced person or team to help pull things together and move them ahead.
-Fera's consultancy service is made up of senior scientists who have broad and deep experience in the food industry that we can bring to bear on your research project which goes beyond analysis and scientific expertise.
+Fera's consultancy service is made up of senior scientists who have extensive experience in the food industry that we can bring to bear on your research project which goes beyond analysis and scientific expertise.

 To speak with us about this service, or for any other services, please contact the Customer Service Group on +44 (0)300 100 0323 or e-mail us